ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 The previous version of this {@link guide/dev/integration/react/v1/README library} provided `CKEditor` component with an interface almost identical to the current one.

 Most notable difference is that `data` prop was replaced by `initData` prop.
-Previously, any new value of `data` prop triggered call to `editor.setData` under the hood.
-Currently, setting data is possible once, when the editor becomes `ready`.
-The rationale behind this change is that `data` prop created false illusion of being the only source of truth for editor's data.
-However, the editor's state is most of the time controlled by the editor instance itself.
+Previously, any new value of `data` prop triggered a call to `editor.setData` under the hood.
+Currently, setting data is possible once, when the editor becomes `ready` (hence `initData`).
+The rationale behind this change is that `data` prop created false illusion of being the only source of truth for editor's data while in fact the editor's state is most of the time controlled by the editor instance itself.

-In order to change editor's data with v2 `CKEditor` component, use `editor.setData` imperatively within event handler.
+In order to change editor's data with v2 `CKEditor` component, use `editor.setData` imperatively within an event handler.
 On a side note, remember that any advanced use-case can be achieved with `useCKEditor` hook as it gives you access to current `editor` instance within main body of `render` function.

 Below is an example of previous usage of `data` prop and then a counter-example of v2 approach that combines `initData` and an event handler.

+Old v1 usage:

 ```js
 /* !!!
 Deprected !!! */